Look: When snow covered RAK mountains on one of UAE's coldest days ever

 “The sight up there this morning was totally unbelievable with the snowcapped mountain and the entire area covered with fresh, dazzling white snow.
 The snowfall started at 3pm on Friday afternoon and heavy snowing began at 8pm and continued till midnight, covering the entire area in a thick blanket of snow,” he said.

-The temperature on top of the mountain cluster remained extremely cold during the daytime temperature rising to just 1 degree Celsius in the afternoon of January 24.
+The temperature on top of the mountain cluster remained extremely cold during the daytime temperature rising to just 1℃ in the afternoon of January 24.
 The Jais Mountain cluster is situated around 25 kilometres from Ras Al Khaimah City and normally has significantly lower temperatures even during the peak summer months.

 “Much of the snow was still there even when we flew back from the mountain this afternoon.
 It was still freezing cold up there and there were chances that it might snow again tonight,” Major Al Yamahi added.